nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Follow README.md steps that React installs on your site for reminders and more info.
 - Removing default icons and components is fairly easy, just be sure to review `manifest.json` and make edits only as necessary.

+I wrote a new article about [CORS](./cors-review.html) so I could easily reference it later.
+This could help helpful on future web projects such as LingoBingo and other project ideas I have.

 ## Tuesday 4-Oct-2022

 Back to the bitmap transformer project!
 Had I taken time to look into BufferedImage class back when I first did this assignment, I probably would have been able to complete it, or at least get one transform done (instead of none).
 Key takeaways: